fuinorg/ddd-cqrs-4-java-example/shared/README.md

 # cqrs4j-example-shared
 Shared code for all demo applications and client &amp; server.

 > :information_source: There is often a discussion if exposing a library like this one to the outside world is a good idea.
-In case of a homogenous environment it can be OK to share commands, events and value objects as library.
+In case of a homogenous environment it can be OK to share commands, events and value objects as a library.
 This will save some time as they are used all over the place.
 If you don't like this approach, simply copy the content of this library into your microservice projects.

 ## Commands
 - [CreatePersonCommand](src/main/java/org/fuin/cqrs4j/example/shared/CreatePersonCommand.java) - A new person should be created in the system.
 (Example: [CreatePersonCommand.json](src/test/resources/commands/CreatePersonCommand.json))